lm3nitro/CyberLabs/TCP Anomolies/TCP FIN Scan.md

 Response from the Target:

-+ If the target port is closed, it will respond with a RST (Reset) packet.
++ If the target port is closed, it will respond with an RST (Reset) packet.
 This indicates that there is no service listening on that port.
 + If the port is open, many operating systems (especially UNIX-based systems) will not respond at all.
 This lack of response suggests that the port is open, as it does not consider the unsolicited FIN packet a legitimate request.

 ### Analysis:

-Lets look at an example of this type of scan in the pcap below:
+Let's look at an example of this type of scan in the pcap below:

 ```
 tcpdump -nr threat_actor.pcap tcp[tcpflags] == tcp-fin -c 20